rpdelaney/l4d2-tourney-rules/rules.md

 messenger, or the Steam Community.

 #####5.2 Tardiness
-Each competitor has 15 minutes after the scheduled time to have 4 players in the server and readied up.
+Each team has 15 minutes after the scheduled time to have 4 players in the server and readied up.
 The standard penalty for failure will be a forfeit loss of the match.